sohail24/CLI/README.md

 # CLI
-Here I have uploaded the commands i have learnt for Command Line Interface
+Here I have uploaded the commands i have learnt for CLI